ChuckCaplan/libronuments/README.md

 NOTE - Make sure nothing else is running on localhost:8080 as that is the address the embedded Tomcat instance uses by default.

-**If you can see the pie chart and a grid full of data then the build was successful!**
+**If you can see the map with pins, pie chart and a grid full of data then the build was successful!**

 # Other Useful Gradle Tasks
 1. gradle flywayClean flywayMigrate - Clears the DB and re-runs the DB scripts.
-Useful if the JUnit scripts need to be run or if you need the DB back in its initial state.
+Useful if you need the DB back in its initial state.
 2. gradle clean build - Creates a WAR file that can be deployed manually

 # Author